hsiuchun/WordCloud/README.md

 ```
 ## only english
 If the text is written only with english, you can run this program with your text.
 You can transform the "text.txt" to your text.
+You can run the file "wordcloudimg.py" to see the result.
 ```python
 #upload the text and the mask picture